Ernest Petter

 Sir Ernest Willoughby Petter (26 May 1873 – 18 July 1954) was an English industrialist and unsuccessful politician.

+Biography

-Ernest and Percival Waddams Petter (1873–1955), were identical twins born on 26 May 1873 in High Street, Yeovil, Somerset, the third and fourth of the fifteen children of James Bazeley Petter, ironmonger and iron founder, of Yeovil, and his wife, Charlotte Waddams.
+Ernest and Percival Waddams Petter (1873–1955) were identical twins born on 26 May 1873 in High Street, Yeovil, Somerset.
+They were the third and fourth of the fifteen children born to James Bazeley Petter, an ironmonger and iron founder, of Yeovil, and his wife, Charlotte Waddams.
+The twins initially attended school in Sherborne, then went to Yeovil Grammar School before being sent off to Mount Radford School, Exeter, at age 14.
+They left school in 1890 and began apprenticing with their father.